EEG and epilepsy

 In EEG, there is usually not such a clear artifact caused by the heartbeats: cleaning for cardiac artifacts is not part of the standard processing pipeline.
 Eye movements typically cause huge artifacts on the frontal channels and need to be marked as bad or corrected.
 In the present case, the patient is sleeping, therefore there are no blinks, but we can observe a lot of fast eye movements during the periods of REM sleep, and other slower eye movements in the rest of the recordings.

-The ICA analysis can also be used to identify the signals from a few brain sources of interest: in this case, we select a few components and remove all the others.
-For more information on ICA, please refer to the documentation of the EEGLAB software.
+The ICA analysis can also be used to identify the signals from a few brain sources of interest: in this case, select a few components and remove all the others.

 - Double-click on the filtered file "Raw | band(0.5-80Hz)" to open it.